What is Negative SEO and Does it Matter?

 What to do:

-- Conduct monthly backlink audits.
+• Conduct monthly backlink audits.

-- Monitor backlinks with a tool like Ahrefs or MozPro for deeper insights.
+• Monitor backlinks with a tool like Ahrefs or MozPro for deeper insights.

-- Disavow linking domains via Google.
+• Disavow linking domains via Google.

-Duplicate content/Content scraping
+Duplicate content/Content scraping.

 Plagiarism is nothing new.
 What is new is the impact it can have on how your site is indexed by Google.
 Let’s say you post awesome new blogs every Monday in the early morning.
 Your competitor then scrapes your content and reposts it on their site with no attribution.
 Google then indexes new pages and sees their page first.
-Now your blog is dinged for being a duplicate, even though you created the content.
+Your blog is dinged for being a duplicate, even though you created the content.

 What to do:

-- Run plagiarism checks—Google a paragraph in quotes for a quick and dirty check or use a tool like Copyscape for bulk checks and in-depth research.
+• Run plagiarism checks—Google a paragraph in quotes for a quick and dirty check or use a tool like Copyscape for bulk checks and in-depth research.

-- Email the offending page, sometimes they don’t even realize the negative impact this practice can have.
+• Email the offending page; sometimes, they don't even realize the negative impact this practice can have.

-- Submit a DMCA takedown request via Google’s DMCA dashboard.
+• Submit a DMCA takedown request via Google's DMCA dashboard.

 Negative reviews/Fake profiles